32nd Chemistry Awards Dinner

 Analytical Seminars

-"Title TBD" Assistant Professor Bin Dong - Chemistry and Biochemistry, University of Arkansas
+"High Throughput Single Entity Spectroscopy and Super-Resolution Microscopy" Assistant Professor Bin Dong - Chemistry and Biochemistry, University of Arkansas

-Host: Bo Zhang.
+Host: Bo Zhang

 Event interval: Single day event.
 Campus location: Bagley Hall (BAG).
 Campus room: BAG 154.
 Accessibility Contact: chem59x@uw.edu.
 Event Types: Lectures/Seminars.